apeskinian/p5_treasures_untold/README.md

     | :---: | :---: |
     | ![Mobile FAQ Creation](documentation/features/dashboard/faq_admin/mobile_faq_add.png "Mobile faq creation") | ![Desktop FAQ Creation](documentation/features/dashboard/faq_admin/desktop_faq_add.png "Desktop faq creation") |

-    To update a FAQ the yellow edit icon is tapped/clicked.
+    To update a FAQ the yellow edit button is clicked.
 A prompt is displayed prefilled with the selected FAQ details.
 These can be edited in the same manner as the creation of a new FAQ.

     The user can then save the FAQ by clicking on the 'Update' button or cancel and return to the dashboard with the 'Cancel' or modal close button.